meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/alumni.md

         <div class="desc">
             <strong>Joshua Torres</strong><br>
             Joshua was a research technician in the Meyer Laboratory.
-He is now pursuing a PhD in electrical engineering at Carnegie Melon.
+He is now pursuing a PhD in electrical engineering at Carnegie Mellon.
         </div>
     </div>
     <div class="responsive gallery">